craftcms/feed-me/README.md

 - Allow feed processing to be reverted
 - Support authentication for feed access (Basic, OAuth, Token)
 - Organise documentation into Wiki
-- Fix issue with mapping of Assets and the source not being set to All.
+- Fix issue with mapping of Assets and the source not being set to All (not reproducible).

 Have a suggestion?
 We'd love to hear about it!
 [Make a suggestion](https://github.com/engram-design/FeedMe/issues)